smichaelrogers/alpha/README.md

 Very small (~140 lines of ruby) chess engine

-At the moment this is about all it does..
+At the moment it can only play against itself

 ```shell
 load 'search.rb'